open/close all folders

-- Mage The Awakening has Abyssal intruders, some of which overwrite the local laws of reality or the timeline when they visit the Fallen World.
+- The Abyssal intruders, some of which overwrite the local laws of reality or the timeline when they visit the Fallen World.
 One example is The Twisting Maze Zone, which will usually overwrite an apartment building and turn it into a labyrinthine superstructure that extends in all dimensions, including time.
-Eventually, the building - and everyone who was in it at the time - gets written out of existence because it was never there in the first place.
-The only way to cure it is to walk through it exactly as it is in the real world, ignoring all deviations - basically forcing the way it should be back into place.
+Eventually, the building — and everyone who was in it at the time — gets written out of existence because it was never there in the first place.
+The only way to cure it is to walk through it exactly as it is in the real world, ignoring all deviations — basically forcing the way it should be back into place.

 - Even worse: the Nemesis Continuum.
 It's a set of physical laws from the Abyss, and every time you understand one, the next one makes a little more sense.
 And as people understand them, they become real.
-Suddenly, the Square/Cube Law no longer applies, or objects of a certain size are no longer subject to friction...
-The worst part is that just looking at them for long enough can get them into your head, and as for trying to get rid of them - well, how do you fight math?
+Suddenly, the Square/Cube Law no longer applies, or objects of a certain size are no longer subject to friction... the worst part is that just looking at them for long enough can get them into your head, and as for trying to get rid of them — well, how do you fight math?

 - Magic: The Gathering: The Overlay of Rath, Yawgmoth's plan to connect Phyrexia to Dominaria.

-- Exalted: Creation itself is a reality as defined by Primordials, which were grown by devouring the Wyld and absorbing everything.
+- Exalted: Creation itself is a reality as defined by Primordials, which was grown by devouring the Wyld and absorbing everything.
 This is not a good thing if you're a Raksha.
 Whenever the reality of Creation doesn't keep the Wyld at bay strongly enough, it creates all sort of interesting effects.